Disaster Girl

-Disaster Girl is a meme photograph featuring a young girl staring at the camera with a house fire behind her.
+Disaster Girl is a meme photograph featuring a young girl staring at the camera with a house fire in front of her.

 The girl in the photo, Zoë Roth, was four years old when the photo was taken in 2005.

 Photograph

-The photograph depicts a four-year-old Zoë Roth overlooking a structure fire while facing the camera, with her expression, described by The New York Times as "a devilish smirk" and "a knowing look in her eyes", jokingly implying that she was responsible for the fire.
+The photograph depicts a four-year-old Zoë Roth in 2005, born in 2001, overlooking a structure fire while facing the camera, with her expression, described by The New York Times as "a devilish smirk" and "a knowing look in her eyes", jokingly implying that she was responsible for the fire.

 History

 Conception

-When Roth was four years old, her family went to view a burning house that had been set for firefighter training in Mebane, North Carolina, United States.
+When Roth was four years old, in 2005, her family went to view a burning house that had been set for firefighter training in Mebane, North Carolina, United States.

 The Roth family lived near a fire station in Mebane, North Carolina, and as they watched a house burning, Roth's father, an amateur photographer, took her picture.
 Her father entered it into a photo contest in 2007 and it won.
 The photo became famous in 2008 when it won an Emotion Capture contest in JPG magazine.
 Roth had given permission to use the image in educational material, but the photo had been used hundreds of times for various purposes, without the Roth family being in control.